farahaisya/My-Work/README.md

 *  This subject introduced me to the broader IT industry.
 I learned about important trends such as Cloud Computing, 4IR, and Data Analytics.
 Additionally, the course improved my teamwork and communication skills through group discussions.

 ## REFLECTION OF SEMESTER 1
+* In this first semester, I improved my programming skills a lot.
+I went from being a beginner to a much better coder.
+Now I understand logic and syntax much better.
+The course also had many projects and presentations which pushed me to try new things and learn how to work in a team.
+I also learned how to divide tasks with others and how to explain difficult concepts in simple ways when presenting.
+Overall, this semester has helped me grow both my software and communication skills.